What happens to your baby’s poop after starting solids

 The consistency

-Usually, the stool will harden up as solids are introduced, ensure your baby is still getting plenty of milk feeds, and introducing cooled, boiled water after they are 6 months.
+Usually, the stool will harden up as solids are introduced, ensure your baby is still getting enough fluids in the form of milk feeds (breast or formula feeds), and introduce cooled, boiled water after they are 6 months.

 Managing constipation once your baby starts solids

-Introducing all these new foods to your baby is exciting, but it can wreak havoc on their little digestive systems and it’s very common for them to experience constipation.
+Introducing all these new foods is exciting, but, as we mentioned above, it can wreak havoc on your baby’s digestive system and it’s very common for them to experience constipation.
 Often you will notice hard pellets in their nappy or notice them straining and uncomfortable.

 Should you stop solids if your baby is constipated?